 Sell gold from Swaffham, by post, anywhere in the UK

 Swaffham to our assay bench, entirely by post.
-Questions first, photos on WhatsApp, a free insured Royal Mail label when you choose it, and a written offer you read at home before any decision is made.
+Questions first, photos on WhatsApp, a free tracked Royal Mail label when you choose it, and a written offer you read at home before any decision is made.

 Do I need to visit a shop in Swaffham?Not at all.
 The service is entirely postal.
 We email you a prepaid Royal Mail Special Delivery label, and you post from any Post Office in or near Swaffham.
 There is no GoldPaid shopfront to travel to.